-All materials will be discussed on the first class and throughout the semester.
-Students will be expected to purchase materials individually in order to successfully complete assignments.
+Most materials will be discussed on the first class and throughout the semester when new processes are introduced.
+Students will be expected to purchase materials individually to successfully complete assignments.
 A general list of materials is below and all materials students are expected to purchase will be discussed in class.

 In addition, there is an ink fee of \$90.00 per student for the semester.
 The ink fee includes many materials that would be difficult for students to source or are cost prohibitive to purchase individually.